-The following table sets forth certain information with respect to compensation for the years ended December 31, 2008, 2007 and 2006 earned by our chief executive officer, our chief financial officer and our three other most highly compensated executive officers as of December 31, 2008.
-As described in footnote 1 below, the Summary Compensation Table also includes certain additional executive officers.
+The following table sets forth certain information with respect to compensation for the years ended December 31, 2009, 2008 and 2007 earned by our chief executive officer, our chief financial officer and our three other most highly compensated executive officers as of December 31, 2009.
 In this Proxy Statement, we refer to these individuals as our named executive officers.